 Jac was fascinated with shorter styles as he could produce cleaner and more precise haircuts to show off his transformations of new facial shapes.
 However, he found it very difficult to express his vision, as his female clients at that time were not adventurous.
 Jac shifted his focus towards barbering, knowing that typically men tend to have shorter hair which would allow him to practice the more precise looks that he desired.

 Since making that decision, Jac, alongside business partner Daniel Ludlow, has opened 3 branches of his well-known brand, Bojangles British Barber Club.
 He went on to create his own personal education system and unique style of teaching, allowing others to understand and benefit from his years of research.
-This has led to international acclaim and has allowed Jac to educate all over the world.the City and Guilds industry steering board and focuses on raising the standards.
+This has led to international acclaim and has allowed Jac to educate all over the world.
+Jac also sits on the City and Guilds industry steering board and focuses on raising the standards of the industry.